 One of the chief goals of the National Archives is making our records- regardless of format- more accessible.
 Sometimes this means digitizing records and adding them to our catalog, but it also means creating ways for all US citizens to experience our collections.
 Accessibility of videos for the hearing impaired is very important to us, […]

 Thanksgiving is an anticipated time of year…unless you’re a turkey!
 While our traditions today may not even include the iconic bird (hello, Tofurkey!), this holiday is still cherished as a time to gather with friends and family and give thanks.
 But before you start setting the table, enjoy a “harvest” of some of our favorite […]

-Posted by Mary (admin) on November 2, 2011, under Contests, Education, Miscellaneous, Photographs, Social Media (Web 2.0).
+Posted by Mary (admin) on November 26, 2013, under NARA Staff Favorites, Photographs, Social Media (Web 2.0), Veterans / Military.

 Subscribe to Email Updates

 You can also subscribe to the RSS feed.